 Lifetime ISAs and pensions are taxed differently.

-With a pension, you pay in with pre-tax money, or get the tax back when you contribute.
-You get tax relief on the whole contribution.
+With a pension, you pay in with pre-tax money or get the tax back when you contribute.
+You get tax relief on the whole contribution up to the annual allowance.
 You pay no tax on the first 25% you withdraw, but you’re taxed on the rest when you withdraw it.

 A Lifetime ISA is the other way around: you contribute money you’ve already paid tax on, but eligible withdrawals are tax-free.